-Is The Deep End of the Ocean (1999) Based on a True Story?
+The Deep End of the Ocean (1999): Is the Movie Based on a Real Kidnapping?

 Directed by Ulu Grosbard, the film plays out like a true-crime drama with a raw and heart-wrenching situation of a family that finds itself at an emotional crossroads.
-The nature of the story makes us wonder if it has roots in reality.
-If you want to find out whether or not the film is a true story, here’s what you need to know.
+The nature of the story makes us wonder if it has roots in true events.
+Well, let’s find out.

-Is The Deep End of the Ocean a True Story?
+The Deep End of the Ocean is Based on Jacquelyn Mitchard’s Novel

 No, ‘The Deep End of the Ocean’ is not based on a true story.
-It is based on the book of the same name by Jacquelyn Mitchard which first came out in 1996.
+It is based on the book by Jacquelyn Mitchard, which was written in 1996.
 The idea for the novel came to Mitchard in a dream.
 “This sounds pretty New Age-ish, I know, but I am a mainstream kind of chick.
 I had a dream, and I dreamed the whole plot of this novel.
 I could tell the people’s names and everything else,” she explained in an interview with The Morning Call.

 The thing that sets apart the story of ‘The Deep End of the Ocean’ is not the disappearance itself, but the aftermath of its resolution.
 Things get complicated when Ben returns from the life he’d been living for the past nine years.
 While Mitchard didn’t officially dedicate the origin of this plotline to any real incident, the return of lost children years after their disappearance is not unheard of.
 In 2020, a woman was reunited thirty-two years later with her son, who was lost when he was around one-and-a-half years old.